Frequently Asked Questions

-Salaries are not consistent from year to year, so we inflate (multiply times an actuarially calculated projection factor) to project anticipated reported salaries 15 months in advance.
+Salaries are not consistent from year to year, so we inflate (multiply by an actuarially calculated projection factor) to project anticipated salaries 15 months in advance.

-The divide by factor represents the 45 days of interest that are discounted when you pay your annual invoice December 15th instead of February 1st.
+The divide by factor represents the 45 days of interest that are discounted when you pay your annual invoice by December 15th instead of February 1st.
 The factor changes with the interest rate.

 GTLI is separate because it is excluded from the calculation of the Estimated Amount that May Be Amortized.

 If you think there’s a problem, email the Employer Billing Unit or call 518-474-4913 or 518-474-7573.

 Definitions are available by rolling over the column or row heading.
-Make sure that pop-ups are enabled for the Retirement System website.
+Make sure that pop-ups are enabled for the NYSLRS website.

 Here’s what you’ll need: